5 Best Puppy Starter Kits

 Puppies will knock around their food and water bowls and create a big mess on your floor, so it’s smart to get something with a non-slip bottom.
 Metal is an excellent choice for a starter bowl.
 Ceramic bowls work too if they are super stable.

 If you want to avoid replacing the bowls when they get to be full-grown go ahead and get an adult size bowl in the beginning.
 Unless you have a very tiny tea-cup breed, a puppy will be able to eat and drink from a large bowl.
-Get something fun to match your kitchen like these White Arrow Ceramic Bowls from Chewy.
+We use these modern ceramic bowls from Waggo.

 If you want extra protection for your floors, consider using a rubber mat to contain the mess.
 I love the look of this boho-inspired version from Amazon.